adamzvolanek/DevRackDocs/authentik.md

 ### System

-Modify/customize the 'authentik-defualt' Tenant by selecting the icon on the right.
+Modify/customize the 'authentik-default' Tenant by selecting the icon on the right.

 Setup Outpost Integrations by selecting the Docker Service-Connection and filling out the Name, Local check, and Docker URL to `/var/run/docker.sock`.